creepycheese/rubyplat/README.md

 # Rubyplat
 Wrapper for cyberplat payment provider.
 Uses FFI to call Cyberpat Ipriv library for signing requests.

-TODO: Config
-TODO: How to compile lib
-TODO: Caveeats
-TODO: API and usage

 ## Installation

 Add this line to your application's Gemfile: